 If you have a Prestashop online store, you can also use the Prestashop module for inserting a Facebook pixel into your online store.
 If you have a Magento online store, you can use the Magento module for the Facebook pixel.

 You can also contact us and DG WEB FACTORY specialists will post the necessary codes directly to the online store, without the need for plugins and plug-ins, as plug-ins and modules on the website slow down the website.

 Create a blog section for your online store.
 Explore all of your closest competitors (the ones that sell more than you and are in the top positions of Google).
 Explore the content and length of their articles.

 Other search engines, such as Yandex, Bing, Baidu, etc., did the same.
-Things to think about when you are want to came to the Russian (Yandex) or Chinese (Baidu) market.
-Each search engine has a bit of its own specifics and the page needs to be customised for each search engine.
+Things to think about when you are want to come to the Russian (Yandex) or Chinese (Baidu) market.
+Each search engine has a few its own specifics and the page needs to be customized for each search engine.
 The most popular search engine, however, is Google.

 Online store visitors most appreciate videos presenting your online store explaining information about your products and services, as well as funny videos.